chrislusf/gleam/README.md

   gleam.NewDistributed()
   gleam.New(gleam.Distributed)
 ```
-gleam.New(gleam.Local) and gleam.New(gleam.Distributed) are provided for you to dynamically change the execution without changing the source code.
+gleam.New(gleam.Local) and gleam.New(gleam.Distributed) are provided to dynamically change the execution mode.